 Instructions

-- Preheat your oven to 180°C and line 2 baking trays with oil spray or baking paper.
+- Preheat your oven to 180°C (350°F) and line 2 baking trays with baking paper or lightly spray with oil.

-- Peel onion and carrot and roughly chop into quarters.
-Place in the bowl of a large food processor with the chopping blade attachment fitted, with the garlic and process for a minute until finely chopped.
-You may need to scrape down any larger pieces from the sides with a spatula before processing again.
+- Peel the onion and carrot and roughly chop into quarters.
+Place them in the bowl of a large food processor fitted with the chopping blade, along with the garlic.
+Process for about 1 minute until finely chopped, scraping down any larger pieces from the sides as needed.

-- Crack an egg into a small bowl and whisk up to make your egg wash.
+- Crack an egg into a small bowl and whisk to make your egg wash.

 Notes